domRiddle/ASF/Commands.md

 ### Interactive console

-Starting with V4.0.0.9, ASF has support for interactive console that can be enabled by setting up [**`SteamOwnerID`**](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#steamownerid) property.
-Afterwards, simply press `c` button in order to enable command mode, type your command and confirm with enter.
+Starting with V4.0.0.9, ASF has support for interactive console, as long as you're not running in [**`Headless`**](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#headless) mode.
+Simply press `c` button in order to enable command mode, type your command and confirm with enter.

 ![Screenshot](https://i.imgur.com/bH5Gtjq.png)

-Interactive console is not available in [**`Headless`**](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#headless) mode.

 ---